krb5/krb5/doc/admin/advanced/retiring-des.rst

 .. note::

-    The new ``krbtgt@REALM`` key should be propagated to slave KDCs immediately so that TGTs issued by the master KDC can be used to issue service tickets on slave KDCs.
-Slave KDCs will refuse requests using the new TGT kvno until the new krbtgt entry has been propagated to them.
+    The new ``krbtgt@REALM`` key should be propagated to replica KDCs immediately so that TGTs issued by the master KDC can be used to issue service tickets on replica KDCs.
+Replica KDCs will refuse requests using the new TGT kvno until the new krbtgt entry has been propagated to them.

 It is necessary to explicitly specify the enctypes for the new database entry, since **supported_enctypes** has not been changed.
 Leaving